 10. Leaf printing

-Learning objective: Children will learn about the parts of a leaf and practice fine motor skills as they blot paint and print the leaf.
+- Learning objective: Children will learn about leaf parts and practice fine motor skills.

 11. Nature letters

-Learning objective: Children will learn to identify and create letter shapes.
+- Learning objective: Children will identify and construct letter shapes.

 12. Tree bark imprints

-Learning objective: Children will strengthen their fine motor skills and identify colors.
+- Learning objective: Children will strengthen fine motor skills and identify colors.

 13. Color hop

-Learning objective: Children will strengthen their listening, color recognition, and gross motor skills.
+- Learning objective: Children will strengthen listening, color recognition, and gross motor skills.

 14. Alphabet obstacle course

-Learning objective: Children will learn to identify letters and strengthen their motor skills.
+- Learning objective: Children will learn alphabetical order and strengthen motor skills.

 15. Chalk counting garden

-Learning objective: Children will learn number recognition and counting skills.
+- Learning objective: Children will learn number recognition and counting.

 16. Hopscotch

-Learning objective: Children will strengthen their balance, gross motor skills, and number recognition skills.
+- Learning objective: Children will strengthen balance and number recognition.

 17. Chalk painting

-Learning objective: Children will learn about color mixing, strengthen their gross motor skills, and identify colors.
+- Learning objective: Children will learn color mixing and strengthen hand muscles.

 18. Maple seed dragonflies

-Learning objective: Children will learn about insects and practice their fine and gross motor skills.
+- Learning objective: Children will learn about insects and practice motor skills.

 19. Acorn shapes

-Instructions: Use a stick to draw simple shapes in the dirt or use sidewalk chalk to draw simple shapes on the sidewalk.
-Have your children identify the shapes and place acorns or small rocks along the outline to recreate the shapes.
+- Instructions: Draw shapes in the dirt or on pavement.
+Have children place acorns or small stones along the lines to outline the shapes.

-Learning objective: Children will practice their fine motor skills and learn to identify and create simple shapes.
+- Learning objective: Children will identify and create simple shapes.

 20. Nature faces